Definition:

 - Affects operational downtime.

-- Note – this used to be “repair” and not “restore,” but is no longer correct
+- Note – this used to be “repair” and not “restore.”
+“Restore” is the correct form.

 - For SIFs with modern diagnostics, this could make “a” near zero.
 This would mean that MTTR can be essentially MRT.
 But this may not be true with older instruments with diagnostics as the diagnostics did not run continuously